axion66/axion66/README.md

 Full-stack?
 On Website side, I’ve built with Next.js, styled with Tailwind, and deployed via Vercel, Render, and more.

 APIs?
-I love GCP, but I'm also good at using APIs or sending https requests.
+I love GCP!
+Because of this, I'm also familiar w/ using APIs & https requests.

 For any collaboration, Email me at: **ssongjinseob@gmail.com**